 Funeral wakes/post-funeral gatherings

-Organised occasions such as meals or gatherings to mark a significant event like a funeral will understandably involve people who know one another well, and who may wish to greet or console one another.
+Organised occasions or gatherings to mark a significant event like a funeral will understandably involve people who know one another well, and who may wish to greet or console one another.
 Consequently, the requirements for physical distancing, hygiene and other mitigation measures should be carefully followed both by the venues hosting such occasions and those attending the events.

 Funeral-related commemorative events

 In a private home/garden, these events are limited by the general rules on indoor/outdoor gatherings.